chcrowe/dao/README.md

 AxisDAO (Decentralized Autonomous Organization)

 ## Introduction
 Welcome to the GitHub repository for Axis, a sample (fictional) Decentralized Autonomous Organization (DAO) that serves as a basic primer to understanding DAO processes and use cases.
 Advanced libraries such as OpenZeppelin have been purposely omitted for educational purposes.
-This project is dedicated to anyone curious about the DOA paradigm, like facilitating decentralized governance, enabling community-led initiatives, etc.
+This project is dedicated to anyone curious about the DOA paradigm, facilitating decentralized governance, enabling community-led initiatives, etc.

 ## Features
 - **Create proposals**